 Charging a corkage fee allows restaurants to give wine enthusiasts the option to bring their own bottle without undercutting the expenses they’re incurring.

-Where Can I Expect to Encounter Corkage Fees and How Much Are They?
+Where Can You Expect to Encounter Corkage Fees and How Much Are They?

 Fine dining establishments are most likely to have corkage fee policies, though you may also encounter them at some casual full-service restaurants.

-While there is no science to the amount a restaurant charges in corkage fees, you can expect the fee to be commensurate with the level of service.
+While there's no science to the amount a restaurant charges in corkage fees, you can expect the fee to match the level of service.
 You may find fees anywhere between $10 to $100, or even more.
 The current fee at The French Laundry, Thomas Keller’s acclaimed Napa restaurant, is a hefty $150 per bottle.

 Although perhaps counterintuitive, BYOB establishments tend to have smaller corkage fees or none at all.
 That’s because the costs and services described earlier are less likely to be present for BYOB operations.